 List the most relevant publications – this should be a maximum one page.

 MRC welcomes the inclusion of preprints in publication lists.
 For more information please see MRC supports preprints.
+Manuscripts in press or submitted to journals should not be included.

 As part of our commitment to support the recommendations and principles set out by the San Francisco Declaration on Research Assessment , UKRI reviewers and panel members are advised not to use journal-based metrics, such as journal impact factors, as a surrogate measure of the quality of individual research articles, to assess an investigator’s contributions, or to make funding decisions.